 If you find the baby, carefully place your baby in the vessel.
 When you are not observing your baby, keep the baby in the bottle in the refrigerator until burial.

-If you choose to use the saline bath to preserve the baby, fill the vessel with saline solution (0.9% contact lens solution with 50% distilled water will work).
+If you choose to use the saline bath to preserve the baby, fill the vessel with saline solution (0.9% contact lens solution will work).
 This will recreate a womb-like environment.
 Place the lid on the bottle, and lay it on its side.
 Observe your baby peacefully floating in saline solution.
 You may wish to take pictures.

 If you are having genetic testing, put the placenta in the small zip lock bag and refrigerate until you can bring it to the hospital.